All Episodes

 All right, happy Friday.

-What a week this uh has been and uh amazing, crazy, insane uh times we live in.
+And amazing, crazy, insane times we live in.

-But when something falls apart so spectacularly as it has this week, and now we have a date certain, we're told certain, December the 9th for the Pfizer report.
+But when something falls apart so spectacularly as it has this week, and now we have a date certain, we're told, certain, December the 9th for the Pfizer report.

-Now you can see what the Democrats were up to.
+Now, you can see what the Democrats were up to.

-They they get Sunderland to give his statement about what he thought, perceived, you know, what he you know put together but didn't know to be true, but it was his guess, his best guess, and his best interpretation.
+They get Sunderland to give his statement about what he thought, perceived, you know, what he put together, but didn't know to be true.

-All you heard is so-and-so's uncles, brothers, great-grandfathers, cousins, nephews, third cousins, son, said, and the other part was well, no, I but I read the transcript like everybody else, and we started talking about the transcript.
+All you heard is so-and-so's uncles, brothers, great-grandfathers, cousins, nephews, third cousins, son, said.

 I mean, it's all insane.

-And then it just it all boils down.
+And then it just, it all boils down.

 And there's more.

-I mean, there are other great moments, and I'm not diminishing.
+I mean, there are other great moments, and I'm not diminishing the great moments that we had in all of this.

-There's just what we what we've got here is something much bigger, much deeper, than anybody knew.
+There's just what we, what we've got here is something much bigger, much deeper than anybody knew.

 They hate Donald Trump.

-They hate we the people.
+They hate we, the people.

-We're the we're the smelly Walmart choppers.
+We're the smelly Walmart shoppers.

 You know, we're the irredeemable deplorables.